Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/google-tag-manager-client.md

 ##### Enable client side user agent enrichment

-Starting with version xxxxx, as of June 14, 2023, we have upgraded this template to use the Amplitude Browser SDK 2.0 for data collection.
+Starting with version xxxxx, as of Aug, 2023, we have upgraded this template to use the Amplitude Browser SDK 2.0 for data collection.
 In Amplitude Browser SDK 2.0, we have deprecated client-side user agent parsing in favor of server-side user agent parsing.
 [More details](https://github.com/amplitude/Amplitude-TypeScript/tree/v1.x/packages/plugin-user-agent-enrichment-browser).

-To avoid breaking changes in chart analytics, ou have the option to enable client-side parsing.
-If you are new user.
+To avoid breaking changes in chart analytics, we provide the option to enable client-side parsing.
+If you are a new user.
 We highly recommend adopting use server-side parsing, the new enrichment strategy offers more accurate result.

 ##### Default Event Tracking